hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * I could be misreading the intent too.
 Chat is a limited medium

 [19:12:45](#-0vWna_i3hdvNfiLp7Hd7Qnmxt0iPVIYmLyG5zZ6kQc) <rgchris (Christopher Ross-Gill)>:
 * I could be misreading the intent too.
-Chat is a limited medium Ì†æÌ¥∑‚Äç‚ôÇÔ∏è
+Chat is a limited medium ü§∑‚Äç‚ôÇÔ∏è

 [19:13:26](#Ja8gW0dKHqioI8r6cnHmlLwdl8bDDekDs7kLSAmnoRY) <rgchris (Christopher Ross-Gill)>:
 * I could still be misreading the intent too.
-Chat is a limited medium Ì†æÌ¥∑‚Äç‚ôÇÔ∏è
+Chat is a limited medium ü§∑‚Äç‚ôÇÔ∏è

 [20:13:45](#gXourB-EgYiTDdOBMv2CZlvY-jJy1y0XTbT3Qa7D6PM) <GiuseppeChillemi (GiuseppeChillemi)>:
 @greggirwin Why don't we port the PostgreSQL driver of this obscure developer https://www.softinnov.org/rebol/pgsql.shtml ?
 It seems a nice start to add everything needed!